Mon4/estate-web-application/README.md

 # real estate agency website
 This project is a website with a database.
+This is a continuation of the [real estate agency](https://github.com/Mon4/c-sharp-estate-agency) window app project.
-It was created in C# with using MVC model.
+This one was created in C# with using MVC model.

 ![starting](https://github.com/Mon4/estate-web-application/assets/44522588/c902d95d-65b0-46f2-bb98-cf8d8790e877)